GilGalaad/JSqlBench/README.md

 # JSqlBench
 Simple Java program for running benchmarks on RDBMS.

-Inspired by [pg_bench](https://www.postgresql.org/docs/devel/static/pgbench.html), this software emulates a simple OLTP workload and measures TPS (transactions per second) and average latency.
+Inspired by [pg_bench](https://www.postgresql.org/docs/devel/static/pgbench.html), this software emulates a simple OLTP workload and measures TPS (transactions per second), average latency and standard deviation.
 Currently supported RDBMS are Oracle and PostgreSQL, but the _Strategy_ design pattern used makes it easy to cover other engines.

 #### Usage
 ```